 Did it pass or fail?

-The main point of load testing is to determine whether your site meets the performance and scalability requirements (at least according to the assumptions made in our testing).
+The main point most load tests is to determine whether your site meets the performance and scalability requirements (at least, according to the assumptions made in the test).

 It can often be difficult to reduce the complicated multi-dimensional results of a load test to a single “thumbs up” or “thumbs down”.
 That said, here are a few questions we can ask ourselves as we analyze the results of a load test.